Pelagic in Greenland

 Alton Coolidge

-The original purpose of the trip was to bring a film crew from the BBC to photograph Auk.
-However when this fell through the trip became a scouting venture for future charters and a training opportunity for green crew members.
+The purpose of the trip was to bring a film crew from the BBC to photograph Auk's in Greenland.
+Ultimately the BBC was unable to get proper visas in the wake of covid and the trip became a scouting venture for future charters and a training opportunity for green crew members.

-Being first mate and in chrage of one of the three watches while traveling through iceberg flows and poorly charted waters put me in a position where I was solely responsible for the safety of the boat and everyone on board.
-Being in this position made me doubly aware of how important attention to detail and preparation are as failing to see a submerged iceberg or not having the boat ready for a change of sails or change of course could have dire consequences.
+Traveling through iceberg flows and poorly charted waters put me in a position where I was often solely responsible for the safety of the boat and everyone on board.
+Being in this position made me doubly aware of how important attention to detail and preparation are.
+Failing to see a submerged iceberg or not having the boat ready for a change of sails or change of course could have had dire consequences.

-A lesson that I was reluctant to but that went hand and hand with the importance of being observant and ready was getting help early.
-Being inclined to preserve on my own instead of waking up my crew members for help I quickly realized this was not an option and simply endangered myself and my crew members.
-Tasks on the boat were far more likely to go awry when done with only one set of hands especially when cold and dark so I had to learn to become more lenient on when help was needed and more comfortable with asking often both of which lead to a safer and easier passage.
+With the consequences in mind, the importance of getting help early when trouble arose was paramount.
+My instinct typically is to persevere on my own instead of waking up my crew members for help.
+However, I quickly realized this was not an option and simply endangered myself and my crew members.
+Tasks on the boat were far more likely to go awry when done with only one set of hands especially when cold and dark so I had to learn to become more lenient on when help was needed and more comfortable with asking for help often.
+This was one of the big lessons I took away from my trip and is a lesson that continues to to prove its merit time and time again.